 Genetic Causes of Intellectual Disabilities: Williams Syndrome

-Williams syndrome is a relative newcomer on the scene of intellectual disabilities (intellectual development disorder, formerly mental retardation), as it was not identified as a distinct condition until 1961.
-The cause of the disorder is a mutation of chromosome 7; a fragment of chromosome 7 is missing in the individual's genetic make-up.
+Williams syndrome is a relative newcomer to the field of intellectual disability (ID, formerly mental retardation).
+It was not identified until 1961.
+The cause of the disorder is a mutation of chromosome 7.
+A fragment of chromosome 7 is missing.
 The mutation seems to be random rather than inherited.

-Williams syndrome is not nearly as common as Down syndrome; an estimated 1 in 20,000 babies are born with the disorder.
-The condition has no affiliation with a specific socioeconomic group.
-It is equally present in males and females and occurs in all races.
-Though rare, cases of Williams syndrome have been recorded across the globe.
+Williams syndrome is not nearly as common as Down syndrome.
+An estimated 1 in 20,000 babies are born with the disorder.
+The condition it not limited to any specific group.
+It occurs equally in males and females.
+It is not associated with any particular race.

-The physical and facial features are so subtle that it usually takes a trained eye to spot them.
+The physical and facial features are very subtle at birth.
+It usually takes a trained eye to spot them.
 A geneticist or a birth defect specialist is typically the first to recognize the traits.
-The physical and facial traits are easily recognized as the child grows, however, because of the irregular body proportions that occur.
+The physical and facial traits are more easily recognized as the child gets older.
+This is because of the irregular body proportions become more apparent.

-Typical personality traits are easily recognized in this rare genetic disorder.
-Children with Williams syndrome tend to be very friendly and lovable.
-Their endearing, loving qualities are magnified by their proficient and well developed use of language and communication skills.
+Typical personality traits are easily recognized.
+Children tend to be very friendly and lovable.
+Their endearing qualities are enhanced by good communication skills.
 Unfortunately, these same traits also make them vulnerable to victimization.
-Children with Williams syndrome often show no fear of strangers, and they can be too friendly and empathetic for their own good.
-Children with Williams syndrome typically prefer the company of adults to peers, and this can become a significant social problem within their peer groups.
-They may also demonstrate high levels of anxiety during stressful or unfamiliar situations.
+Children with Williams syndrome often show no fear of strangers.
+They can be too friendly and empathetic for their own good.
+Children with Williams syndrome typically prefer the company of adults to peers.
+This can cause social problems with their peer group.
+Sometimes they become highly anxious during stressful or unfamiliar situations.

-Adults with Williams syndrome have varying prospects for independent functioning.
-Some are able to live independently or in group homes, but most remain with family or require a primary caregiver.
+Adults have varying abilities for independent living.
+Some live independently or in group homes.
+Others remain with family or require a primary caregiver.
 Many are able to complete their academic education and to sustain employment.